xrsheffield/website-1/content/events/drowning-in-promises.md

 Please join concerned citizens outside the Sheffield Town Hall at 1pm on Monday 20th February for a quick 'Drowning in Promises' action.
 Bring your arm bands, life jackets and life belts.
 Make your own placards calling out the 4 years since Sheffield City Council declared a climate emergency and calling for action to be taken seriously.

-This will be a quick action for a photo opportunity from 1 - 2pm.
+This event will be joined by a Samba band and from 12.30 - 2.30pm.

 {{< div "petition" "turn" >}}